Double Pyramid is a free online game. A game with a lot of features and amazing gameplay.

 The pyramid's empty slots may not be filled.

 There is one garbage pile and the remaining cards comprise the stock.

 When you click on the stock, one card from the stock is dealt to the garbage.
-The top card of the stock is face up and ready for matching with cards on the trash or elsewhere if the other card is chosen first.
+The top card of the stock is face-up and ready for matching with cards onto the trash or elsewhere if the other card is chosen first.
 There are three trips through the stock allowed.